zamrokk/marketpulse-v2/docs/src/README.md

 ## V2 version includes new features

+- optimization : simplify code with aggregated data
+- usage of Oracle : Pyth Entropy VRF for ID + Redstone for results ?
-- usage of an indexer : TheGraph
+- usage of an indexer : TheGraph or Subsquid
 - usage of stablecoins : USDC
 - gasless version using Account Abstraction from Thirdweb
-- usage of Oracle : Pyth or Redstone ? //TODO
-- optimization : Entropy VRF